Package insert / product label

 Anaphylaxis, angioedema, urticaria, face edema, eyelid edema, lip swelling, and pruritus that sometimes required medical treatment have been reported during postmarketing use of adapalene.
 Advise a patient to stop using Differin Lotion and seek medical attention if experiencing allergic or anaphylactoid/anaphylactic reactions during treatment.

 Ultraviolet Light and Environmental Exposure

-Exposure to sunlight, including sunlamps, should be avoided during the use of Differin Lotion.
+Avoid exposure to sunlight, including sunlamps, during the use of Differin Lotion.
 Patients with high levels of sun exposure and those with inherent sensitivity to sun should be warned to exercise caution.
-Use of sunscreen products and protective apparel (e.g. hat) are recommended when exposure cannot be avoided.
-Weather extremes, such as wind or cold, may be irritating to patients under treatment with Differin Lotion.
+Use of sunscreen products and protective apparel (e.g., hat) are recommended when exposure cannot be avoided.
+Weather extremes, such as wind or cold, may be irritating to patients under treatment with Differin Lotion..

 Local Cutaneous Reactions

 Signs and symptoms of local skin irritation (such as erythema, scaling, dryness, stinging/burning) may be experienced with use of Differin Lotion.
 These are most likely to occur during the first 2 weeks of treatment, are mostly mild to moderate in severity, and usually lessen with continued use of Differin Lotion.
 Depending upon the severity of these side effects, patients should be instructed to use a moisturizer, reduce the frequency of the application of Differin Lotion or discontinue use.